There’s something very special about a little puebla hidden two hours south of Medellín, a little puebla called Jardín.

 La Salada (tent) cost us 18,000 COP (€5) FOR TWO NIGHTS!
 And honestly, thanks to it being a large three-man tent we could have easily fit our gigantic backpacks in there with us, should you have yours.

-We had full access to the kitchen, bathroom, lots of hammocks and common rooms, oh and breakfast (cereal, fruit and scrambled eggs) is included.
+We had full access to the kitchen, bathroom, lots of hammocks and common rooms, oh and breakfast (cereal, fruit and scrambled eggs) was included.

 Seriously, it’ll do and it’s fun.
 Save your money and feel like a kid again.